 For Income Tax, penalty waiver is granted for voluntary disclosures made within a 'grace period' of one year from the statutory filing date.
 After the lapse of the 'grace period', IRAS will impose a reduced penalty of 5% for every back year the disclosure was untimely, on an incremental basis.

-Taxpayer omitted to declare rental income received in 2018.
-He voluntarily disclosed the omission to IRAS on 1 Apr 2020.
-Assuming he has met all the qualifying conditions under the Voluntary Disclosure Program, the penalty treatment is as follows:
+Taxpayer omitted to declare rental income received in 2020.
+He voluntarily disclosed the omission to IRAS on 1 Apr 2022.
+Assuming he has met all the qualifying conditions under the Voluntary Disclosure Program, the penalty will be as follows:

 |Grace period 0%||5%||10%|